-Without Sarge's call to rest, he would likely have tripped the wire-most certainly-and his last Christmas would really have been his last Christmas.
+Without Sarge's call to rest, he would likely have tripped the wire

 Sarge was pissed half the squad had passed over the tripwire without noticing it-unspoken was the fact that he was also pissed he had missed it as well.
 After a show-and-tell butt-chewing, the patrol moved out, each man quiet with his own what-if thoughts.

 He knew fate had intervened: but for the bugs ... but for the hole in the leaf ... but for the hairy spider deciding hunting was juicier on the other side of the trail, and, but for the impossible chance angle of sunlight stabbing through a chewed leaf-and all at that exact moment twinkling the ants who scurried along on the wire ...
-Lord, if bugs go to heaven, choi-hoi the one I stepped on.
+Lord, if bugs go